 Every year, thousands of entrepreneurs search for funding to keep their operations running.
 Though a significant number of them are able to access some form of funding, a good number fail to convert this infusion of capital into tangible business growth.

-In the startup world, about 70% of startups closed shop about 20 months after the first round of funding.
-Out of these, 29% failed after running out of cash, which was the second-most popular reason for startup failure identified in a CB Insights report.
+In the startup world, about 70% of businesses shut down just 20 months after the first round of funding.
+Out of those, 29% failed after running out of cash, which was the second-most common reason for startup failure identified in a CB Insights report.

-Employing smart, money-saving practices isn't just a domain reserved for million-dollar startups in Silicon Valley.
-Entrepreneurs, especially those with businesses who have just landed a loan or investment opportunity, need to find ways to prioritize expenses and stave off the temptation to splurge.
+Smart, money-saving practices aren’t reserved for million-dollar startups in Silicon Valley.
+Entrepreneurs, especially those with businesses that have secured a loan option or investment opportunity, need to find ways to prioritize expenses and stave off the temptation to splurge.
 Poor money management remains one of the leading reasons why relationships between entrepreneurs and their investors sour, which contributes to the high failure rate for businesses with a history of one or more rounds of funding.

-While all businesses can benefit from money-saving strategies instituted around the office, newly-funded enterprises need to go an extra mile to keep investors happy.
-Here are a few ideas to build an efficient, money-saving entity that will not only keep current investors satisfied but will also improve your chances of getting subsequent rounds of funding.
+While all businesses can benefit from money-saving strategies for the office, newly funded enterprises need to go the extra mile to keep investors happy.
+Here are a few ideas to build an efficient, money-saving entity that will not only keep current investors satisfied but also improve your chances of getting subsequent rounds of funding.

 1. Implement lean management practices from the start.

-One effective way to save money within the company is by infusing the principles of lean management early on.
-First popularized within the manufacturing industry as a way to reduce waste and boost efficiency, lean management principles can be applied at all levels of your business and can be one of the best ways to show your investors the practical steps you’re taking to run your business efficiently.
+One effective way to save money within your company is by infusing the principles of lean management early on.
+First popularized within the manufacturing industry as a way to reduce waste and boost efficiency, lean management principles can be applied at all levels of your business.
+This is one of the best ways to show your investors the practical steps you’re taking to run your business efficiently.

-In addition to reduced waste and improved efficiency, lean management principles can help your business reduce operating costs and eliminate things that don’t really add value to your young business, which is something that any investor will appreciate.
+In addition to reducing waste and boosting efficiency, lean management principles can help your business reduce operating costs and eliminate things that don’t add value to your young business, which is something that any investor will appreciate.

-Seek out additional ideas that help you infuse lean management principles into everyday operations for maximum savings.
+Seek out additional ideas to infuse lean management principlesinto your everyday operations for maximum savings.

 2. Look for ways to run efficient, measurable marketing campaigns.

-While marketing remains one of the most important pillars of a growing business, a poorly designed marketing and advertising campaign can quickly gobble up resources, leaving you scampering to restrategize.
+While marketing remains one of the most important pillars of a growing business, a poorly designed marketing and advertising campaign can quickly gobble up resources, leaving you scrambling to re-strategize.

-Indeed, there’s no shortage of horror stories when it comes to entrepreneurs who burnt through investor funds via their marketing campaigns.
-Perhaps the most memorable one was that of Fling, a social media startup that went bankrupt a few years after raising over $21 million in funding.
-Among many of the company’s excesses was a marketing campaign that saw the startup splash money on a wild social media campaign immediately after launch.
-Even though the campaign saw app user numbers rise by the thousands every day, the numbers took a wild dip after marketing funds ran out, a direct result of the company concentrating on inorganic instead of organic traffic.
+Indeed, there’s no shortage of horror stories about entrepreneurs who burned through investor funds via their marketing campaigns.
+Perhaps the most memorable example is Fling, a social media startup that went bankrupt a few years after raising more than $21 million in funding.
+Among the company’s many excesses was a wild social media campaign immediately following its launch.
+Even though the campaign saw app user numbers rise by the thousands every day, the numbers took a wild dip after marketing funds ran out – a direct result of the company concentrating on inorganic instead of organic traffic.

-There are many ways to mess up when it comes to marketing, especially when you have a whole chest of investor funds to play around with.
-So, to ensure you stay on the safe side, concentrate purely on marketing efforts that are measurable.
+There are many ways to mess up your marketing, especially when you have a whole chest of investor funds to play around with.
+To stay on the safe side, concentrate on purely measurable marketing efforts.

-Measurable marketing involves concentrating your time and money on tactics that generate revenue as opposed to those that generate business – at least early on.
+Measurable marketing involves focusing your time and money on tactics that generate revenue as opposed to those that generate business – at least early on.
 Take for instance Facebook Messenger, one of the fastest-growing marketing platforms on the planet.
-This platform provides a powerful and personal avenue for B2C connections, thanks to the 47% of active Facebook users who access this platform via their mobile phones.
-Including this and related strategies in your marketing plan provides an affordable way to track the impact of your marketing efforts while creating an avenue for both revenue generation and organic business growth.
+It provides a powerful and personal avenue for B2C connections, thanks to the 47% of active Facebook users who access this platform on their mobile phones.
+Including this and related strategies in your marketing plan is an affordable way to track the impact of your marketing efforts while creating an avenue for both revenue generation and organic business growth.

-Because cash reserves are limited, you want to use the limited funds you have for campaigns that generate actionable data that can be used to improve future marketing campaigns.
+Because your cash reserves are limited, you want to use your funds for campaigns that generate actionable data, which you can use to improve your future marketing campaigns.